ak9886/Obsidian/COA/September/COA Notes (3 Nov 2025).md

 - Software Parallelism
 ## Hardware Parallelism
 - One way to characterize the parallelism in a processor is by the number of instruction issues per machine cycle.
+- using 2 issue processor:
+	- The processor can execute one memory access (load or store) and 1 arithmetic operation (multiply , add, subtract) simultaneously.
+	- The Program must execute in 7 cycles.
+	- The h/w parallelism average is 8/7 = 1.14

 ## Software Parallelism
 - It is defined by the control and data dependence of programs.
 - It varies based on the complexity of the program